Winfried Wiencek

-Winfried Wiencek (born 2 January 1949 in Sengwarden) is a deaf sports official and former German deaf table tennis player.
-Since 2003 he has been General Secretary of the German Deaf Sports Association.
-He is president of the Deaf Sports Association North Rhine-Westphalia (German: Gehörlosen-Sportverband Nordrhein-Westfalen e.V.), and support of the Order of Merit of the Federal Republic of Germany.
+Winfried Wiencek (2 January 1949 – 10 January 2025) was a deaf sports official and German deaf table tennis player.
+Since 2003 he was General Secretary of the German Deaf Sports Association.
+He was president of the Deaf Sports Association North Rhine-Westphalia (German: Gehörlosen-Sportverband Nordrhein-Westfalen e.V.), and support of the Order of Merit of the Federal Republic of Germany.

 Career

-Wiencek won 19 German titles and 36 NRW-Championship titles.
+Wiencek was born in Sengwarden.
+He won 19 German titles and 36 NRW-Championship titles.
 He was a national player, coach at four European Championships and four World Games for the Deaf.
 He became involved with his club, Dortmund GTSV as a sportsman, youth officer, managing director and 1st chairman.

 In 2006 he became president of Deaf Sports Association North Rhine-Westphalia, after serving as dressing youth officer, chief cashier, assessors and 2nd chairman.

 At the German Deaf Sports Association, he was a youth secretary, association special warden for table tennis and board member.
 He was the technical director for table tennis at the European Deaf Sports Association (EDSO) and the International Committee of Sports for the Deaf (ICSD).